WPManageNinja/ninja-tables/readme.txt

 ### Awesome Support
 You can get dedicated support from our excellent support team for this beautiful WordPress table plugin for **free**!
 All you need to do is create a [support ticket](https://wpmanageninja.com/support-tickets/) here.

 Our support team eagerly awaits your feature requests and extended help for customized tables.
-Don’t hesitate to create a support ticket for the best experiences.
+Donâ€™t hesitate to create a support ticket for the best experiences.

 ### Create Dynamic WooCommerce Product Tables [Pro Feature]
-With Ninja Tables, you won’t have to worry about [creating WooCommerce product tables](https://ninjatables.com/how-to-create-woocommerce-product-table/) anymore.
+With Ninja Tables, you wonâ€™t have to worry about [creating WooCommerce product tables](https://ninjatables.com/how-to-create-woocommerce-product-table/) anymore.

-The table’s Pro integration will let you build dynamic WooCommerce product tables in just a few clicks.
+The tableâ€™s Pro integration will let you build dynamic WooCommerce product tables in just a few clicks.
 This allows your users to buy multiple products from a single page with customizable cart and checkout buttons.

 Purchase [Ninja Tables Pro](https://ninjatables.com/pricing/) to present each WooCommerce product table in a professional manner.
 <iframe width="611" height="360" src="https://www.youtube.com/embed/uIBQoLCFs_M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>